← Back to Blog

 • Meetings with buyers

-Spreadsheets require sales teams to go looking for insight, instead of insight meeting them where they already operate.
+Spreadsheets make sales teams go hunting for insight, instead of bringing the insight to where they already operate.

 What scalable CPG analytics looks like (vs. spreadsheets)

-As CPG brands grow, analytics needs to evolve from:
+As CPG brands grow, analytics has to evolve:

 Scalable analytics: